 Below, you’ll find all of the top recommendations for farm animals that also double as pets.

-There are many categories that rabbits fall under because they offer several benefits, from being profitable to keeping your kids entertained on the farm.
+There are many categories that rabbits fall under because they offer several benefits.
+They are small and can be profitable.
+They breed quickly.
+They are friendly and great for keeping your kids entertained on the farm.

-You’ll also love how social rabbits are, which allows you to create strong bonds with the animals over a short period, helping them to become an addition to your household quickly.
+You’ll also love how social rabbits are.
+This can allow you to create strong bonds with the animals over a short period.
+This will help them become an addition to your household quickly.

-Even if you decide to raise your rabbits on the farm and then bring them into your home, you can guarantee they will love spending as much time as possible with your family.
+Even if you are raising rabbits for meat on the farm and then bring them into your home, you can guarantee they will love spending as much time as possible with your family.
+Learn about raising a Californian rabbit for a meat source.

 As long as you keep them entertained, they are unlikely to cause significant damage to any areas of your home.

-Not only are they intelligent, but they are also one of the best low maintenance farm animals, requiring minimal space to live happily with the others on your farm.
+Not only are duck breeds intelligent, they are also one of the best low maintenance farm animals.
+Ducks require minimal space to live happily with the others on your farm.

 Not to mention, they also love participating in a variety of activities.